COVID-19 (Coronavirus) Business Support

 - The Federal Government is offering support for businesses affected by the current COVID-19 situation, including a economic stimulus package .
 For more information, please go the the Federal Treasury's Support for Businesses page.

-- JobKeeper Subsidy: affected employers will be able to claim a fortnightly payment of $1,500 per eligible employee from 30 March 2020, for a maximum period of 6 months.
+- JobKeeper Subsidy: affected employers will be able to claim a set fortnightly payment per eligible employee until 28 March 2021.

 - Small Business Tax Cuts - Small and family businesses will now be paying less tax as a result of legislated tax cuts.
 Incorporated small and family businesses with a turnover of less than $50 million will see their company tax rate reduced from 27.5% to 26% and unincorporated businesses will also benefit as the rate of the small business income tax offset increases from 8% to 13%.